laravelflare/media/README.md

-# media
+# Flare Pages Module
-Flare Media Module - A module which provides an admin interface for managing files and media.
+This is a module of [Flare](https://github.com/laravelflare/flare) which provides the ability to manage media files in the [Flare CMS](https://github.com/laravelflare/cms).